Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Cell proliferation
   - Cell migration
   - Cell differentiation
-- Radial glial cells: special cells that divide to give rise to all neurons and astrocytes of the cerebral cortex.
+- *Radial glial cells*: special cells that divide to give rise to all neurons and astrocytes of the cerebral cortex.
 ![Figure 23.2]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-2.png" | absolute_url }})
 - Radial glial cells can take one of two paths
   - *Symmetrical cell division*: the cell divides into two radial glial cells.